-Note: The Group has initially applied IFRS/HKFRS 15 and IFRS/HKFRS 9 at 1 January 2018.
-Under the transition methods chosen, comparative information is not restated.
+Note: The Group has initially applied IFRS/HKFRS 16 at 1 January 2019 using the modified retrospective approach.
+Under this approach, the comparative information is not restated.
 See note 1(c).

 1 SIGNIFICANT ACCOUNTING POLICIES

 (a) Statement of compliance

 These financial statements have been prepared in accordance with all applicable International Financial Reporting Standards (IFRSs), which collective term includes all applicable individual International Financial Reporting Standards, International Accounting Standards (IASs) and Interpretations issued by the International Accounting Standards Board (IASB).
 As Hong Kong Financial Reporting Standards (HKFRSs), which collective term includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards (HKASs) and Interpretations issued by the Hong Kong Institute of Certified Public Accountants (HKICPA) and accounting principles generally accepted in Hong Kong, are derived from and consistent with IFRSs, these financial statements also comply with HKFRSs.
 These financial statements also comply with the applicable disclosure provisions of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and the requirements of the Hong Kong Companies Ordinance.
 Significant accounting policies adopted by the Group are disclosed below.